Lurasidone

 • Weight gain (average increase of 1-3 kg)

-Serious side effects require immediate discontinuation and medical attention:
+Serious side effects necessitate immediate discontinuation and medical attention:

 • QT prolongation (which may induce arrhythmias)